Manjula (Kannada actress): Personal life

-Manjula was born to M. H. Shivanna and Deveramma in Honnenahalli, a village in Tumkur District.
-Her father Shivanna was a police sub inspector.
-She was married to film director Amrutham who worked with her in films such as Hudugaatada Hudugi and Kanasu Nanasu.
+Manjula was born on 8 November 1954 in Honnenahalli, a village in Tumkur District, Karnataka.
+Her father, M. H. Shivanna, was a police sub inspector while mother, Deveramma was a homemaker.

+She was married to film director Amrutham who directed her in Hudugaatada Hudugi (1976) and Kanasu Nanasu (1976).
 The couple had a son, Abhishek.
+The couple had separated over differences before her accidental death in 1986.

 Death

 Manjula died after suffering burns in a kitchen fire on 19 September 1986.
 While initially deemed an accident, the Times of India reported the death as suicide.